fbpx

 Background

-In 2001, Brown, Outagamie, and Winnebago Counties (BOW) in Northeast Wisconsin entered into an Intergovernmental Agreement to operate regional landfill(s) and recycling facilities in lieu of operating three smaller separate facilities.
-Foth assisted BOW with this original Agreement and in 2018, the BOW partners asked Foth to help evaluate the existing BOW agreement and determine the next step for BOW future operations.
+In 2003, Brown, Outagamie, and Winnebago Counties (BOW) in Northeast Wisconsin entered into an Intergovernmental Agreement to operate regional landfill(s) and recycling facilities in lieu of operating three smaller separate facilities.
+Foth assisted BOW with this original Agreement and, in 2018, the BOW partners asked Foth to help evaluate the existing BOW Agreement and determine the next step for BOW future operations.

 Approach